-By engaging in BASICS or CASICS, participants will be able to:
+By engaging in BASICS, participants will be able to:

 - Reflect and discuss their drinking behavior with a facilitator.

 - Formulate goals to help reduce drinking habit in 1-2 months after initial sanctioned meeting.

 BASICS (Brief Alcohol Screening and Intervention for College Students) is a nationally recognized and evidence-based program to reduce harmful alcohol use.
 The program addresses problem drinking, excessive drinking, and binge drinking by utilizing motivational interviewing techniques and enhancing motivation to change.
 The BASICS program is open to all students, but is primarly used as a educational sanction in the conduct process.

 As part of BASICS, participants will explore their own alcohol use in a non-judgmental environment, learn how to reduce risky behavior and avoid harmful consequences, identify changes that could help reduce their risk, and learn important information and skills to assist with risk reduction.
 These converations are private, and will not be shared outside of discussion.

 If you are sanctioned or interested in this program, the following steps will occur: